2017/2018 Leadership Class

-The LCC committee is very pleased to announce that Jamie Weingart, JNW Consulting, has agreed to be the instructive facilitator for the entire 10-month course.
+The LCC committee is very pleased that Jamie Weingart, JNW Consulting, will be the instructive facilitator for the entire 10-month course.
 She developed a custom program for the class which includes the following topics:

 - Maximizing your strengths at work

 - Why people follow

 - The five steps of conflict resolution

 - Communications and teambuilding

 - Generational dynamics

 - Building a culture of accountability and volunteerism

 We are so excited to offer our Leadership students this curriculum and first class instruction and would like to thank the employers of our LCC students for investing in their employees!
 You will see a great return on your investment!

 The first official class was held Thursday, October 19 and was Agriculture Day.
 The group started there busy day at 21st Century and spent the morning in class under the direction of Jamie Wiengart, JNW consulting.
 Jamie led them in the Strengths based leadership program.
 The class was treated to lunch provided by 21st Century and a tour given by Regina Narjes.
 The City of Sidney transportation provided the Sidney Stage coach for the class so they could tour Pennington Seed, Scoular Grain and Dinklage Feed.